 - Promoting a work environment that is both functional and comfortable

 - Employees who work in safety-conscious environments are usually more productive

 - Fewer work-related injuries and workers’ comp claims

-- Getting a durable product with a warrant of five years or longer
+- Getting a durable product with a warranty 5 years or longer

 The Risks Of Going Rogue

 While it’s not a mandate to have ANSI/BIFMA certification, it certainly provides a high level of confidence to any prospective customers.